 - Strong interpersonal and communication skills with the ability to work effectively with a wide range of constituencies and a diverse workforce, including school administrators, faculty, staff, parents and volunteers; Board of Trustees; vendors/contractors and construction project personnel.

 - A strong knowledge of carpentry, mechanical, electrical, computer controlled HVAC, housekeeping, grounds/landscaping is expected.
-Working knowledge of power tools and hardware essential.
+Working knowledge of power tools and hardware is essential.
 Working knowledge of blueprint reading, drafting, and construction methods is a plus.

 - Excellent time management skills in short and long-term planning.